apiel/isomor/Readme.md

 cp -r src src-isomor
 ```

 In `src-isomor` add a folder `server`.
 This folder will be all server side files.
 All this files will be transpilled to be usable from the client.

-Note that the transpiler doesn't support subfolder for the moment.
+> Note: the transpiler doesn't support subfolder for the moment.

 ```
 cd src-isomor